donejs/donejs/tutorials/funcunit.md

 @image funcunit/pages/images/autosuggest.png

-This page is a simple demo app, using jQueryUI [http://jqueryui.com/demos/autocomplete/ autocomplete].
+This page is a simple demo app, using [jQueryUI autocomplete](http://jqueryui.com/demos/autocomplete/).
 It shows results when you start typing, then you can click a result (or use mouse navigation) to populate the input.

 There is a test already written.
 Open <i>funcunit/test/autosuggest/autosuggest_test.js</i> in your IDE: